180,000 gallons of wastewater spills into south Charlotte tributary

 An estimated 180,000 gallons reached Kings Branch, a tributary to Sugar Creek in the Catawba River Watershed, according to city officials.
 Crews responded to a break in a 21-inch sewer main pipe.

+"This gives us great concern for anyone who wants to go recreate," Perkins said.
+"Paddle downstream of where Sugar Creek hits the Catawba River...
+This is a hot weekend for such things."

+Perkins said he's also concerned about the potential for a fish kill, in addition to other wildlife that may be affected.

-City officials say it is impossible to determine the exact cause for the break.
+City officials say it is impossible to determine the exact cause of the spillage.

 Charlotte Water spokesperson Cam Coley released the following statement in the city's press release: